 Leica M Typ 262 vs Samsung NX500

 The Leica M (Typ 262) and the Samsung NX500 are two digital cameras that were announced, respectively, in November 2015 and February 2015.
-The M Typ 262 is a rangefinder-style mirrorless, while the NX500 is a mirrorless interchangeable lens camera.
+The M Typ 262 is a rangefinder-focusing mirrorless, while the NX500 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 262) and an APS-C (NX500) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Samsung provides 28 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.